Capalaba

 How does the suburb of Capalaba's income rank nationally?

 According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Capalaba had a median income among taxpayers of $55,547 with the average level standing at $64,431.
-This is lower than average on a national basis and compares to levels of $58,236 and $72,799 across Greater Brisbane respectively.
+This is below the national average and compares to levels of $58,236 and $72,799 across Greater Brisbane respectively.
 Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $61,052 (median) and $70,816 (average) as of September 2025.

 What is the disposable income in the suburb of Capalaba?